-- c) free liquor products, other than for sampling purposes as specified in Section 9.6; or - d) compensation for expenses related to: - interior decorating (e.g., painting, draperies, carpeting, decor), renovations or maintenance to a licensed premises, or any other property owned, rented or leased by a licensee or anyone directly or indirectly involved with the licensee; - ii) furniture, equipment, or fixtures (except racks noted in Subsection 9.2.10b); - iii) refrigeration or dispensing equipment (except tap handles and refrigerators noted in Subsections 9.2.10a) and 9.2.11); - iv) menu printing; or - v) other items considered essential to operating a licensed premises (see Subsection 9.2.10). - 9.2.6 A liquor manufacturer/agency may provide interior signs displaying the manufacturer's/agency's brand to licensees.
+- c) free liquor products, other than for sampling purposes as specified in Section 9.6; or - d) compensation for expenses related to: - i) interior decorating (e.g., painting, draperies, carpeting, decor), renovations or maintenance to a licensed premises, or any other property owned, rented or leased by a licensee or anyone directly or indirectly involved with the licensee; - ii) furniture, equipment, or fixtures; (Amended Dec.
+2020) - iii) refrigeration or dispensing equipment tap handles noted in Subsection 9.2.11); (Amended Dec.
+2020) - iv) menu printing; or - v) other items considered essential to operating a licensed premises (see Subsection 9.2.12). - 9.2.6 A liquor manufacturer/agency may provide interior signs displaying the manufacturer's/agency's brand to licensees.
 However, a manufacturer/agency is not permitted to provide signs that display the licensee's business name or signs necessary for the operation of the business (e.g. entry/exit signs and bathroom signs). - 9.2.7 A liquor manufacturer/agency may offer a licensee tickets to sporting, cultural or entertainment events, with the following conditions: - a) tickets must be for events not normally paid for by the licensee; - b) tickets with an individual value of more than \$500 require the prior approval of AGLC; and - c) no season tickets may be provided. - 9.2.8 A licensee may not accept any offer from a liquor manufacturer/agency or a country's representative (political or non-political) to pay travel expenses specified in Subsection 9.2.4 or any other costs for the licensee, their staff or agents to attend a seminar, convention, meeting or exhibition outside Alberta.